Looking for a great set of headphones? As far as we're concerned, the Sony WH-1000XM5 are the best headphones for most people.

 Yes, you can find both Lightning and USB-C headphones on the market, but given that you might want to use your headphones with something other than a cell phone, we typically recommend you buy an adapter or wireless headphones, rather than headphones with such a specific kind of connector.

-These days, most headphones include a built-in microphone.
-That said, some do not, so be sure to check before you buy if you want to make phone calls.
+These days, virtually all wireless headphones and earbuds include a built-in microphone.
+That said, some wired models rely on a cable with an inline microphone, while others possess no calling features at all, so be sure to check before you buy if you want to make phone calls.

 Some lower-quality wireless models do lag when watching movies and YouTube on your cell phone, but in the vast majority of cases, they do not have audio lag.
-Any wired headphones won’t have any audio lag at all, and neither will the vast majority of Bluetooth models.
+If you experience lag and your headphones have a companion app that lets you adjust EQ, try disabling those adjustments.
+Wired headphones won’t have any audio lag at all, and most Bluetooth models have such a small lag it's mostly imperceptible.

 We test headphones and earbuds the way normal people live.

 We run every pair through a rigorous testing process over several days or weeks.
 That includes playing them in all sorts of scenarios -— be it on a bus, in the listening room, or at the office — and playing back from a wide array of sources.
 We know most people use their headphones with a smartphone, often with lower-quality MP3 resolution tracks, so we do, too.

 However, we also move up to high-resolution audio files, as well as a wide variety of sources, including plugging in directly to a PC or Mac, using USB DACs (digital-to-analog converters), and employing high-quality, dedicated portable players and amplifiers.
 Finally, we compare the headphones to some of our go-to models, both in their class and price point, as well as a level or two above to find out if they can punch above their weight.

 - Best Buy’s top deal today is a Samsung 65-inch QLED TV for $800